YS: Syracuse woman’s stolen Kia found in abandoned parking lot, with damages

-Just a week ago, on April 27th NewsChannel 9 shared Garcia’s story, after she reached out to NewsChannel 9 about her 2019 Kia Sportage being stolen right from her driveway.
+Just a week ago, on April 27 NewsChannel 9 shared Garcia’s story after she reached out to NewsChannel 9 about her 2019 Kia Sportage being stolen right from her driveway.

 “There was a second stolen Kia that was recovered.
 It was parked next to ours and she told us the condition,” said Garcia.